msteinbeck/tinyspline/README.md

 [![Language grade: C/C++](https://img.shields.io/lgtm/grade/cpp/g/msteinbeck/tinyspline.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/msteinbeck/tinyspline/context:cpp)

 TinySpline is a small, yet powerful library for interpolating, transforming, and querying arbitrary NURBS, B-Splines, and Bézier curves.
-It is implemented in ANSI C (C89) and provides a wrapper for C++ along with auto-generated bindings for C#, D, Java, Lua, Octave, PHP, Python, R, and Ruby.
+The library is implemented in ANSI C (C89) and provides a wrapper for C++ along with auto-generated bindings for C#, D, Java, Lua, Octave, PHP, Python, R, and Ruby.

 ### License
 MIT License - see the LICENSE file in the source distribution.